GOUHFI: a novel contrast- and resolution-agnostic segmentation tool for Ultra-High Field MRI: Results

-In Figure \ref{fig:sca-segs}, the segmentations produced by \go{} for all four contrasts and by \fsv{} for the \tow{} \mpr{} are shown.
-As for the HCP dataset shown in section \ref{res:hcp}, the segmentations computed by \go{} are visually highly similar to the ones from \fsv{}.
-This is also demonstrated quantitatively with the DSC and ASD values reported in Table \ref{tab:dsc-asd}.
-All median DSC values were $\geq$0.85 except for MPM-PDw.
-For median ASD values, all datasets were below one voxel.
-Even when using a pTx excitation combined with N4-correction for the \mpr{} images (ground truth input image for this dataset), signs of limited segmentation capacities for 7T images started to appear for \fsv{} as shown with the blue arrows in Figure \ref{fig:sca-segs}.
-Moreover, segmentation differences between the MPM contrasts can be observed with the green arrows.
+In Figure \ref{fig:sca-segs}, the segmentations produced by \go{} and \sys{} for all four contrasts and by \fsv{} for the \tow{} \mpr{} are shown.
+As for the HCP dataset shown in section \ref{res:hcp}, the segmentations computed by \go{} and \sys{} are visually highly similar to the one from \fsv{} for the SCA-\tow{}.
+This is also demonstrated quantitatively with the DSC and ASD values reported in the first column of Table \ref{tab:dsc-asd-sca-mpm}.
+Even when using a pTx excitation combined with N4-correction for the \mpr{} images, signs of limited segmentation capacities for 7T images started to appear for \fsv{} as shown with the blue arrows in Figure \ref{fig:sca-segs}.
+Overall, \sys{} demonstrated a lower capacity to accurately delineate thin cerebellum WM branches in addition of grossly overestimating size of WM in small folded WM-cortex boundary regions across all contrasts tested compared to \go{} (red arrows on Figure \ref{fig:sca-segs}).
+For the SCA-\tow{} case, \go{} had consistently better DSC and ASD values than \sys{} for all labels tested with a marked difference for the cortex.